-Notifications work on top of Events.
+Notifications work on top of Events feature.
 Blynk platform offers a flexible way to send notifications to various recipients through supported channels:

-Only registered Blynk users can be notifications recipients.
+Only registered user can be a notification recipient

 Notifications are configured in the second tab of Event - > Notifications